-In an effort to protect their employees, the Department Of Energy has proposed changes to their existing CBD prevention program.
+In an effort to protect its employees, the Department Of Energy has proposed changes to its existing CBD prevention program.
 CBD, Chronic Beryllium Disease, causes scarring of the lung tissue and has been linked to cancer.
 CBD occurs when beryllium dust or fumes are inhaled.
-Workers exposed to beryllium – a naturally occurring metal found in certain rocks – can develop a sensitivity to the metal which can lead to compromised immune systems, lung damage, diminished oxygen levels and severe ill-effects such as lung disease and cancer.
+Workers exposed to beryllium – a naturally occurring metal found in certain rocks – can develop a sensitivity to the metal which can lead to compromised immune systems, lung damage, diminished oxygen levels, and severe ill-effects such as lung disease and cancer.